stephenwilli/tmw/wp-content/plugins/feed-them-social/readme.txt

  * Easily generate all the shortcodes you need for any feed with our SUPER SIMPLE shortcode generator.
  * Responsive Social Feeds.
  * Customize Font Colors.
+ * Share options for the Facebook, Instagram and Twitter Feeds.
  * Add Like and/or Follow Buttons above or below any feeds.
  * With our [Premium Extension](https://www.slickremix.com/product/feed-them-social-premium-extension/) you can set how many posts, pictures, tweets, or videos for each individual social feed!
 Facebook Groups now has the option to hide the Title or Description too!
 [See Example Demo](http://feedthemsocial.com/)
  * Facebook and Instagram feeds now have Load More Button and Infinite Scroll features available in Premium Version and they are mobile friendly.